syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/Serilaization.md

 ## Deserialization
-   To deserialize serialized objects by calling LoadEdits(stream) method .Deserialize the object by using loaded Json stream.
+   To deserialize serialized objects by calling LoadEdits(stream) method .Deserialize the object by using loaded JSON stream.

 {% tabs %}